MaienM/calibre-plugin-goodread-more-tags/README.md

 <b>Unreleased</b>
 Fixed an error in adding a new shelf to the mapping.
 Fixed an error in removing a shelf from the mapping.
+Fixed an error in saving the preferences.

 <b>Version 1.2.0</b> - 14 November 2020
 Update to work with Calibre 5/Python 3.